coproc/PolyPieces/README.md

 # PolyPieces README

-The main intent of this package is to compute the convolution of piecewise polynomial functions (for getting the density functions of sums of random variables).
+The main intent of this package is to compute the exact convolution of piecewise polynomial functions (for getting the density functions of sums of random variables).
 Therefor it provides
 * the class `UniVarPoly` for basic symbolic computation with univariate polynomials and